chase1k/defi_capstone/README.md

 - **`unstoppable/`**: Forge tests and Echidna fuzzing harnesses for the Unstoppable vulnerability
 - **`ExchangeTest.t.sol`**: Tests for the exchange contracts

-Each vulnerability includes both solved and unsolved test templates for educational purposes.
+Trust includes both solved and unsolved test templates for educational purposes.